kgillasp/PS-at-UCSD/README.md

 - [ ] [Product Management: An introduction for undergraduates and graduates](https://product.careers/presentation/) - Thor Mitchell (Student presentation)
 - [ ] [What It Takes to Become a Great Product Manager](http://hbr.org/2017/12/what-it-takes-to-become-a-great-product-manager) - Julia Austin

-# Section 2: Internship Prep
+# Section 2: Internship Preparation
 [Not all Product Management Internships require a CS degree](https://swipetounlock.com/joblist)!!
 PM Internships are all titled similarly, but they may have very different responsibilities from company to company Make sure to read the job description and keep in mind the difference between Product, Program, and Project Management.

 ## Product Management PM Internship Timeline